AbKalus/advanced_parallel_programming_2023/README.md

 Efficient algorithms and data structures on modern architectures and how to evaluate their performance

 ## Extended program
--Memory hierarchies and cache behavior of modern processors, as examples of existing processors -Concept of memory locality and its influence on performances -Pipeline and branch prediction.
-Performance effect of branch misprediction -Measurement of program performances
+- Memory hierarchies and cache behavior of modern processors, as examples of existing processors
+- Concept of memory locality and its influence on performances
+- Pipeline and branch prediction.
+Performance effect of branch misprediction
+- Measurement of program performances
--Data structures and algorithms that make use of the concepts of memory locality, with examples and comparisons -Threads and mutexes using the pthread library (review) -Parallelism and performances: theory
+- Data structures and algorithms that make use of the concepts of memory locality, with examples and comparisons
+- Threads and mutexes using the pthread library (review)
+- Parallelism and performances: theory
--Effects of locks on performances: lock contention -Performance measurement of multithreaded parallel programs -Design of data structures and locking mechanisms -Using external code in Python: motivations and library examples -The numpy library in Python
+- Effects of locks on performances: lock contention
+- Performance measurement of multithreaded parallel programs
+- Design of data structures and locking mechanisms
+- Using external code in Python: motivations and library examples
+- The numpy library in Python
--Object-oriented programming in Python: classes and methods -Object-oriented programming in Python: Inheritance and polymorphism -Decorators in Python
+- Object-oriented programming in Python: classes and methods
+- Object-oriented programming in Python: Inheritance and polymorphism
+- Decorators in Python
--Introduction to functional programming concepts and their application in Python -Good code management practices
+- Introduction to functional programming concepts and their application in Python
+- Good code management practices
--Mechanisms for parallel programming, notion of lock contention and the effect of locks on performance -Using high-performance libraries in Python, especially the numpy library.
+- Mechanisms for parallel programming, notion of lock contention and the effect of locks on performance
+- Using high-performance libraries in Python, especially the numpy library.
--Object-oriented programming paradigm in Python.
+- Object-oriented programming paradigm in Python.
 The notions of object and class, inheritance and polymorphism will be covered.
 You will also see language-specific features such as decorators
--Notes on other existing programming paradigms, e.g., the functional paradigm -How to make code maintainable and how to use version control systems
+- Notes on other existing programming paradigms, e.g., the functional paradigm
+- How to make code maintainable and how to use version control systems